juliaguida/oystercard/apprenticeship_module_outlines.md

 * Test-drive a simple program using objects and methods
 * Pair using the driver-navigator style
 * Follow an effective debugging process

+### Stretch goals

+Not everyone will get onto these and that's OK – there will be plenty more time to work on them.

+* Test drive a more complex application, with several classes that work together
+* Use doubles and stubs to isloate your unit tests
+* Use static code analysis tools to gain insight into the quality of your code

 #### The broader course goals relevant to this module are...